-IO\$ACCESS
+• IO\$ACCESS

-The function modifiers are:
+The following are the function modifiers:

-- IO\$M_CREATE-creates a file. - IO\$M_ACCESS-opens the file on the user's channel.
+- IO\$M_CREATE-Creates a file. - IO\$M_ACCESS-Opens the file on your channel.

-The device/function-dependent arguments for IO\$ACCESS are:
+The following are the device- or function-dependent arguments for IO\$ACCESS:

-- P1-the address of the file information block (FIB) descriptor. - P2-the address of the file name string descriptor (optional). - P3-the address of the word that is to receive the length of the resultant file name string (optional). - P4-the address of a descriptor for a buffer that is to receive the resultant file name string (optional). - P5-the address of a list of attribute descriptors (optional).
+- P1-The address of the file information block (FIB) descriptor. - P2-The address of the file name string descriptor (optional). - P3-The address of the word that is to receive the length of the resultant file name string (optional). - P4-The address of a descriptor for a buffer that is to receive the resultant file name string (optional). - P5-The address of a list of attribute descriptors (optional).